j3sv1n/pi-timer/README.md

 **To enable automatic start on system boot:**

 Run `sudo bash enable-autostart.sh` to set up the systemd service.
-After that, the server will start automatically on boot[cite: 7].
+After that, the server will start automatically on boot.

 To check systemd service status:
 ```bash